Hugh Hammond Bennett

 Coastal and local DNR staff help with education programs, training, and on the ground conservation such as oyster restoration projects.

-Several species of mammals, birds, reptiles, fish, trees, plants and of course insects can be seen at Crystal Lake Park.
-Salt water comes into the lake making it brackish and it is not unusual to see a shrimp, small crab, or saltwater fish.
+Several species of mammals, birds, reptiles, fish, trees, plants and insects can be seen at Crystal Lake Park.
+Salt water comes into the lake making it brackish so it's not unusual to see a shrimp, small crab, or saltwater fish.